 Alaska Airlines flight makes emergency landing in Oregon after window and chunk of fuselage blow out

 PORTLAND, Ore.
-(AP) — An Alaska Airlines flight made an emergency landing in Oregon on Friday after a window and chunk of its fuselage blew out in mid-air, media reports said.
+(AP) — An Alaska Airlines flight made an emergency landing in Oregon on Friday after a window and a chunk of its fuselage blew out in mid-air shortly after takeoff.

 A passenger sent KATU-TV a photo showing a gaping hole in the side of the airplane next to passenger seats.
 It was not immediately clear if anyone was injured.

-The company said it would share more information when it became available.
+The airline said it would share more information when it became available.

+The plane was diverted after rising to 16,000 feet (4,876 meters) about about six minutes after taking off at 5:07 p.m., according to flight tracking data from the FlightAware website.
+It landed again at 5:26 p.m.

 KPTV-TV reported photos sent in by a passenger showed a large section of the airplane’s fuselage was missing.